xcrukzp/xcrukzp/README.md

 - 📫 How to reach me: ask my discord!
 - 😄 Pronouns: **PLEASE** use she/her or they/them with me! (don't use any.)
 - ⚡ Fun fact: did you know that i have a popular friend?
-(Antony Kos) 🐴 My ponys (in pony town): All my ponys are C+J! so.. be free for hide and cuddling me! ^.^ 🩷️ Fictionkins: Medkit, BanHammer, Dj pon-3, Tord
-(the character), Sebastian Solace, ,Marceline, Sailor Moon, and others!
+(Antony Kos) 🐴 My ponys (in pony town): All my ponys are C+H! so.. be free for hide and cuddling me! ^.^ 🩷️ Fictionkins: Medkit, BanHammer, Dj pon-3, Tord and others (the character), Sebastian Solace, ,Marceline, Sailor Moon, and others!
 🩸 My style?: Well.. i go by scene kid, emo, rock style(?) and russia style (it's because of ushanka), but i have others that i don't know the name!
 👾 **PLEASE!
 GO TO MY PRONOUNS PAGE AFTER TALK EWITH ME!!**